dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-21-particles-in-boxes.md

 *Strategy*

 The strategy for solving these problems was given above.
 The Schrodinger equation for the free particle was written down in Q5 in the last post.
-But before applying this strategy and solving the equation let’s think what answer we might expect.
+Basically a free particle means that \\( V(x) = 0 \\).
+But before applying the strategy and solving the equation let’s think what answer we might expect.
 Actually, since the electron can move freely, we would expect that it can have ... any energy it likes ... as long as it is positive.
 Also, we expect that an electron moving freely should be located ... well, anywhere it likes ... meaning to say that the probability of finding it at any position is equally likely.

 *Answer*